chikpea123/CS4341_Project2/README.md

 ![Misclassified](outputs/Misclassified.png)

-    1. Image 1 (Left) -> likely misclassified the tulips as a daisy due to the perspective of the flowers in the image being from the bottom up
+    1. Image 1 (Left) -> likely misclassified the tulips as a dandelion due to the zoom of the flower
-    2. Image 2 (Middle) -> likely misclassified the tulips as a daisy due to the organization of the flowers in the picture (bunched up)
+    2. Image 2 (Middle) -> likely misclassified the roses as a daisy due to the organization of the flowers in the picture (bunched up)
-    3. Image 3 (Right) -> likely misclassified the dandelion as a sunflower due to the perspective of the flower being from the bottom up, making its silhouette similar to a sunflower
+    3. Image 3 (Right) -> likely misclassified the tulips as a daisy due to the color being similarity between two flowers

 # Convolutional Neural Network model